HomeBlogVWAP Mean Reversion: Signal Quality vs Trade Density

 VWAP mean reversion strategies often look best when the setup is selective.
 The hard part is deciding whether a sparse edge is useful or merely fragile.
 Developers need to measure signal quality and trade density together instead of optimizing one and forgetting the other.

-In options research, density matters because a profitable but tiny sample can fail promotion even if the average trade looks strong.
+In options research, a profitable but tiny sample can fail promotion even if the average trade looks strong.

 The Signal